Battle of Martín García: Battle disposition

-On the 8th Brown, in front of the town of Colonia with Hércules, Fortuna, San Luis and Carmen, saw three royalist brigantines to the northwest.
-He followed them until dusk, when having verified they were entering the Martín García channel and going to the island, he turned to Buenos Aires to look for reinforcements.
+On the 8th of March, 1814, Brown, in front of the town of Colonia with Hércules, Fortuna, San Luis and Carmen, saw three royalist brigantines to the northwest.
+He followed them until dusk, when, having verified they were entering the Martín García channel and going to the island, he turned to Buenos Aires to look for reinforcements.

 That same day at 8:00 pm the royalist squadron raised anchor at Martín García, to the west of the island.
 Romarate formed his ships in an east–west line, covering the channel from the anchorage in a semicircle, supported from land by a battery of two cannons and gunfire from the island's troops under midshipman José Benito de Azcuénaga.

 On the 9th at 2:00 pm Brown joined with Zhepyr, Juliet and Nancy, then turned towards Martín García to meet the enemy.
 At 5:00pm the rebel squadron anchored on the channel about four leagues to the southwest of the royalists, with the Santa Ana bank to starboard.
 The 10th in the morning they raised sail on a light southeast wind converging to Romarate through both channels.

-Brown's plan was attacking through the front and rear of the Spanish. he detached a division composed of Fortuna, Carmen and San Luis to go around the sandbank to the west to have it at its back and the royalists in his front while the principal force attacked the royalists front.
+Brown's plan was attacking through the front and rear of the Spanish.
+He detached a division composed of Fortuna, Carmen and San Luis to go around the sandbank to the west to have it at its back and the royalists in his front while the principal force attacked the royalists front.
 Hércules was on the left, then Zephyr, Nancy and Juliet on the right.

 The encounter

-The attack was not simultaneous.
-At 1:30 pm, when the encirclement was not yet complete, Brown's squadron, with Juliet in front opened fire over the royalists which was immediately returned.
+The attack was not synchronized.
+At 1:30 pm, when the encirclement was not yet complete, Brown's squadron, with Juliet in front opened fire on the royalists which was immediately returned.

-The Argentine lead ship attempted to advance under fire, but having lost her pilot, she got stuck on a sand bank on the west of the island, under fire and bows-on to the enemy, suffering sustained fire and not being able to return it, directing their broadsides to the land batteries.
+The Argentine lead ship attempted to advance under fire, but having lost her pilot, she got stuck on a sand bank on the west of the island, under fire and bows-on to the enemy.
+She suffered sustained fire and, being unable to return it, directed her broadsides onto the land batteries.
 Brown questioned the way in which the rest of the squadron "conducted themselves during the action, even though having sent all the signals and having gone personally on my boat before midnight the night before and requested their support, all of which was in vain".